kdw2060/hassio-custom-cards/nmbs-routeboard/readme.md

 However, I have included the webfont I'm using in my personal style for you if you wish to use this as well.
 [Attribution for included font](https://www.fontsquirrel.com/license/BPdots)

 ## Installing
 Upload all files to your custom cards folder of your home assistant instance.
-Add these lines to the resources section of your ui-lovelace.yaml (adapt the folder name if necessary):
+Add these lines to the resources section of your ui-lovelace.yaml (adapt the folder name if necessary, adapt the version number when upgrading):

 ```yaml
 - url: /local/custom_cards/nmbs-routeboard-card.js?v=0.001